irmen/Tale/README.md

 Optional third party library:
 - ``prompt_toolkit``  (provides a nicer console text interface experience)

-Read the documentation for more details on how to get started.
+Read the documentation for more details on how to get started, see http://tale.readthedocs.io/
-It is online at http://pythonhosted.org/tale/ and http://tale.readthedocs.io/

 If my server is up, you can find a running MUD instance there, see http://www.razorvine.net/